Josephhtoo/EGL315-AY23-24/README.md

 To add the devices required into Widget Designer, go to Devices -> Configuration then click the plus sign on the bottom left of the tab and select the required device: Interface Kit 8/8/8 x1, PhidgetRFID x2

-To code the devices required into Widget Designer, go to Devices -> Configuration then click the plus sign on the bottom left of the tab and select Event Listener, do this 4 times.
+To code the devices required into Widget Designer, go to Devices -> Configuration then click the plus sign on the bottom left of the tab and select Event Listener, do this 4 times

+<h3>Step 3: Coding the devices added</h3>

+Copy the code provided into each device.
+RFID1_Code for RFID 1 tag enter, RFID2_Code and WinnerOutcome for RFID 2 tag enter and Button for Phidget 8/8/8

 ## Video Setup (Hardware)
 <h3>Step 1: Connect Laptop to Network Switch via LAN cable</h3>
+Use the type-c male to LAN female adapter to connect the LAN from the laptop to Network.
 This allows the laptop to talk to any devices connected to the Network Switch

 <h3>Step 2: Connect Nework Switch to Server via LAN cable</h3>
 This allows the server to talk to any devices connected to the Network Switch